{{ result.summary.heading }}

 FAQ:

-Deny statements with wildcard scope are shown as informational signals.
-Keep them separate from allow statements and test that they do not hide missing least-privilege grants needed by the workload.
+Not automatically.
+Deny guardrails often need broad scope.
+Keep them separate from allow statements and test that the guardrail does not hide missing least-privilege grants.

 Glossary: